The strong CP problem, general covariance, and horizons: The topological term from the partition function

 \section{The topological term from the partition function}

 As can be seen in the previous section, the question of the general covariance of quantum field theories is a subtle one.
-It is straight-forward to write an action invariant under general coordinate transformations, since $\sqrt{-g} d^4 x$ is generally covariant and $\mathcal{L}$ can be made so by the use of covariant derivatives.
+It is {straightforward} to write an action invariant under general coordinate transformations, since $\sqrt{-g} d^4 x$ is generally covariant and $\mathcal{L}$ can be made so by the use of covariant derivatives.
 Indeed, a $\theta$ term can also arise within an effective theory extension of general relativity \cite{deser}.

 The issue is the role of the integration measure $ \mathcal{D} \phi$.
-What configurations are counted if the coordinate system contains singularities, or the spacetime is divided into casually disconnected regions?
+What configurations are counted if the coordinate system contains singularities, or the spacetime is divided into {causally} disconnected regions?
 We note that, as shown in \cite{hawkingano}, Hawking radiation can be thought of as an anomaly, i.e.\ a tension between the fundamental symmetry of the theory and the integration measure -- in this case provoked by the boundary structure of the Schwarzschild spacetime at the horizon.

-At the partition function level, it has long been known \cite{gibbons,gibbons2} that the partition function for general coordinate systems with causal horizons will necessitate of a surface term, which for a time-like Killing horizon can be modeled by a thermal bath.
+At the partition function level, it has long been known \cite{gibbons,gibbons2} that the partition function for general coordinate systems with causal horizons will necessitate of a surface term, which for a {timelike} Killing horizon can be modeled by a thermal bath.
 This is the essence of the Unruh effect, and, in 1+1D, can be rigorously connected to topological terms (see appendix and \cite{blomm}).

 In \cite{gtholo}, it was proposed that perhaps promoting the partition function with a source to a dynamical object would generate a generally covariant quantum theory.
-A general non-inertial transformation will alter both bulk and boundary, but there is a possibility that, with Lagrangians describing both, the total partition function will be invariant under general coordinate transformations.
+Since bulk general relativity is {\em always} holographic \cite{padma} (something that can be seen as a consequence of Lovelock's theorem \cite{lovelock}), a general non-inertial transformation will alter both bulk and boundary, but there is a possibility that, with Lagrangians describing both, the total partition function will be invariant under general coordinate transformations.
 In \cite{gtholo} we argued that imposing this must lead to treating all quantum states as open, since such general coordinate transformations necessarily break unitarity.

 This extension, however, is unobservable in experiments done so far as it concerns situations with strong classical accelerations.
 Such an approach, as we argued, could be used to write down an effective quantum field theory covariant under general coordinate transformations.
 Not quantum gravity, of course, but a field theory respecting the symmetries of gravity at quantum level.